sdsc-ordes/modos-poster/src/modos.typ

   #set text(size: 0.8em)
   + Alistair Miles (2024) “zarr-developers/zarr-python: v2.17.0”.
 Zenodo. doi: 10.5281/zenodo.10659377.
   + Jerome Kelleher, et al. (2019) "htsget: a protocol for securely streaming genomic data", Bioinformatics, doi: 10.1093/bioinformatics/bty492

+  = Notes
+  #zarr: a hierarchical format for the storage of chunked, compressed, N-dimensional arrays

+  #linkml: a general purpose modeling language that can be used with linked data, JSON, and other formalisms.

+  #box(
+    width: 10cm,
+    image("/assets/images/logos/cc-by.svg"),
+  ) This work is licensed under the #link("https://creativecommons.org/licenses/by/4.0")[Creative Commons Attribution 4.0 International License]
 ]